OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

 The full content of this webapge can be seen on this page, [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md)

 ### 2. Add Properties
 Inside of this file insert two lines with `---`.
-This represents a `front-matter` structure.
-Inside of this structure we need to add the properties that define the content of the webpage.
+The content between these two lines is called the `front-matter`.
+Inside of this structure, we will add the `modules` and properties that define the content of the [TestFest](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/testfests.md)webpage.

 Add the following lines: